jas8726/flags-estore/docs/DesignDoc.md

 ## Executive Summary

-This project involves a backend and frontend implementation of a flag E-store, where users can purchase and customize flags and the owner can add new flags to their inventory.
+This project involves a backend and frontend implementation of a flag E-store, where users can purchase and customize flags and the owner can edit their inventory.
 The backend, titled Flags_API, uses model, controller, and persistence tier structure to implement the workings on the E-store.
 In these tiers are classes that implement the inventory and deal with flag objects.
-The entire backend is written in java.
-The frontend, titled Tour-of-Flags, utilizes angular and maven to create the connection to the backend and implement the site interface.
-It utilizes component and service structure by maven.
+The entire backend is written in Java.
+The frontend, titled Tour-of-Flags, utilizes Angular and Maven to create the connection to the backend and implement the site interface.
+It utilizes component and service structure by Maven.
 The frontend is written in Typescript, HTML, and Cascading Style Sheets.

 ### Purpose
 > _Provide a very brief statement about the project and the most